How much are I’m a Celebrity 2024 contestants being paid

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 I’m a Celebrity...
 Get Me Out of Here!
-2024 will feature the ITV show’s highest-paid star yet.
+2024 features the ITV show’s highest-paid star yet.

 The reality TV juggernaut has been a fixture on screens since 2002 and, over the years, the amount of money paid to the participating contestants has exponentially increased.